Luke 22:36 "Let the one who has no sword sell his coat and buy one."

 Caliber is a great distant 2nd to shot placement.

 With this you ask would you carry a .22lr being confident it will protect you and your loved ones?
 YES.
 My shot placement is great with a .22 and I have no doubt that I can stop them with it.
-Do I carry a .22 for protection? not usually, I carry a .357 sig most of the time.
-I have great shot placement with it, it hits hard, and leaves a big hole.
-I have all of the factors, shot placement, force, and hole size with it.
-For me it shoots better than the 9's, 40's, and 45's.
-Has better handling than any of them to me.
-I'm very comfortable with it, can hit a moving target multiple times very accurately.
-However, I do carry a .380 at times and I will carry a pocket .22 at times depending on how I dress.
+Do I carry a .22 for protection? not usually, I carry a .380 acp most of the time.
+It's a smaller gun that's easy to carry, I have great control and shot placement with it and it will get the job done.

 The bottom line is this.
 Carry what YOU are comfortable with.
 Not what someone tells you that you need or have to have.
 Nobody can tell YOU that you will be comfortable with a certain gun or caliber.
 Don't go off the myths of knock down power and that bigger is better.
 The video and chart above disproves this.
 I was always told this and believed it until I started doing research for myself.
 Don't just take my word for it, do your own research but get good data.
 There is a lot of data and videos that lean towards the persons favorite caliber.
 They will like the .45 so they'll get great .45 rounds and bad 9mm rounds to offset the data and the 9mm guys will do the same to put the data in their favor.
 Start researching gunshot deaths and get your own statistics and it will show that all calibers are equal in lethality across the board.